Skip to content

 forged_lossy <- forge(test_species_lossy, formula_eng)

-#> have been removed, and values have been coerced to 'NA'.
+#> The level has been removed, and values have been coerced to <NA>.

 forged_lossy$predictors